Skip to main content

 The sensor detail screens provide additional information that supplements the Ethernet and mobile states previously described in this document.

-Ethernet and mobile state, description, and recommendation information are displayed to help diagnose and troubleshoot issues on the sensor.
+Ethernet and mobile state descriptions, along with recommendation information, are displayed to help diagnose and troubleshoot issues on the sensor.

-The following listed Ethernet states may provide a better indication of the state that the sensor is currently in:
+The following listed Ethernet states may provide a better indication of the current state of the sensor:

 • Ethernet is not connected